 According to the NIH Guidelines for research involving recombinant or synthetic nucleic acid molecules, incidents that must be reported include "any significant problems, violations of the NIH Guidelines, or any significant research-related accidents and illnesses."

 You must report any significant research-related accidents and illnesses involving potentially hazardous biological agents subject to IBC purview.
-We reviews activities involving recombinant or synthetic nucleic acid molecules, infectious agents, and biologically-derived toxins.
+We review activities involving recombinant or synthetic nucleic acid molecules, infectious agents, and biologically-derived toxins.

 If your incident does not involve research that has been subject to any IBC review, please report your incident to University Health and Safety; the biological safety officer; the greenhouse or animal facility director (where applicable); or other appropriate authorities.
 Contact us if you need assistance in figuring out who to notify.